Letdown2491/haven-kit-start9/README.md

 After installation, open the Haven service in your Start9 dashboard and select **Config**.

-1. Pick a **Configuration Mode**:
+At the top of the form choose a **Configuration Mode**:

-   - **Simple** – supply just your npub, optional username, and the advertised relay URL.
-Haven uses opinionated defaults for every other value.
+- **Simple** – supply just your npub, optional username, and advertised relay URL.
+Haven fills every other value with sensible defaults.
 - **Full** – edit every Haven environment variable (relay metadata, rate limits, imports, backups, logging, etc.).

+Then work through the sections to set:

-2. Fill out the fields in the relevant sections (Owner identity, relay endpoint, relay components, imports, backups, logging).
+1. Fill out the fields in each section (Owner identity, relay endpoint, relay components, imports, backups, logging).
-3. Save.
+2. Save.
 The package regenerates Haven's `.env` file and the Blastr/Import relay JSON lists under `/data/start9`.

 Relay and import relay lists are entered one per line or comma-separated; they are written automatically to the JSON files consumed by Haven.